alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 #Jenkins
 Jenkins is an open source tool that is used for scheduling and running automated tests and deployment.
 It is essentially the friendly butler of automation who will handle all of your automation tasks for you once you tell him to do so and he only needs to be told once.

+In the Server world, Jenkins can be used to perform the typical build server work, such as doing continuous/official/nightly builds, run tests, or perform some repetitive batch tasks.

 ### Exercise-1
 ####Update the hosts file
 1. Open another terminal window and navigate to training folder